martenj77/record-collector/docs/content-record-collector-net/en/updates/20220513-training_app_part1.md

 I want a webpage to enter a training activity, some specifics about it like the duration and distance (if applicable).
 Also the location (like what city, if I was at home etc) and the date.
 That's it.
 By keeping it simple I have the vision that this is something that I actually can make a habit of over the years.

-And I then see that I need some kind of dashboard to present the activites to see trends etc. And that's part two I guess.
+And I then see that I need some kind of dashboard to present the activites to see trends etc. That's 2.0 I guess.

 ## Tech stack